fdominguezr/gimbal-with-2-servos/README.md

 Take care of servos, better with metal gear ("MG").
 4 x 1.5 V AA batteries or 5 x 1.2 V AA batteries (6 VDC) should be enough, but don't expect a very smooth work, as servos usually requiere quite enough current.
 Ni-Cd or Li-ion batteries is better.

+See it working in my twitter here: https://twitter.com/Franciscodr/status/1279913283710070785

-> Open this page at [https://fdominguezr.github.io/gimbal-with-2-servos/](https://fdominguezr.github.io/gimbal-with-2-servos/)
+> To see the code, open this page at [https://fdominguezr.github.io/gimbal-with-2-servos/](https://fdominguezr.github.io/gimbal-with-2-servos/)

 ## Use as Extension